OpenMoonRay/openmoonray-docs/docs/moonray/materials/UsdPreviewSurface.md

   - Specular workflow = 1

   <p>This node can fundamentally operate in two modes : Specular workflow where you provide a texture/value to the 'specularColor' input.
-Or, Metallic workflow where you provide a texture/value to the 'metallic' input.<\p>
+Or, Metallic workflow where you provide a texture/value to the 'metallic' input.</p>

   </p>